rosell-dk/webp-convert/docs/webp-on-demand/webp-on-demand.md

 If images are neither routed to the converter or a 404, it means that the redirect rule isn't taking effect.
 Common reasons for this includes:

 - Perhaps there are other rules in your *.htaccess* that interfere with the rules?
 - Perhaps your site is on *Apache*, but it has been configured to use *Nginx* to serve image files.
-You then need to reconfigure your server setup.
-Or create Nginx rules.
+To find out which server that is handling the images, browse to an image and eximine the "Server" response header.
+In case *NGINX* are serving images, see if you can reconfigure your server setup.
+Alternatively, you can create *NGINX* rewrite rules.
 There are some [here](https://github.com/S1SYPHOS/kirby-webp#nginx).
-- Perhaps the server isn't configured to allow .htaccess files?
-Try inserting rubbish in the top of the .htaccess file and refresh.
+- Perhaps the server isn't configured to allow *.htaccess* files?
+Try inserting rubbish in the top of the *.htaccess* file and refresh.
 You should now see an *Internal Server Error* error page.
-If you don't, your .htaccess file is ignored.
+If you don't, your *.htaccess* file is ignored.
 Probably you will need to set *AllowOverride All* in your Virtual Host.
 [Look here for more help]( https://docs.bolt.cm/3.4/howto/making-sure-htaccess-works#test-if-htaccess-is-working)